Adrita-Khan/Adrita-Khan/README.md

 > *"Wish upon a star, and then act properly, in accordance with that aim.
 Once you are aligned with the heavens, you can concentrate on the day."*
 > — Dr. Jordan B. Peterson

 Greetings, everyone.
 I am Adrita Khan, a graduate of the University of Science, Malaysia (USM), with a major in Physics and a minor in Astronomy.
 I am currently admitted to North South University (NSU) to pursue my M.Sc. in Applied Mathematics and Computational Science (AMCS).
-Additionally, I am an intern at the Center for Astronomy, Space Science, and Astrophysics (CASSA), as well as the Center for Computational and Data Sciences (CCDS) at the Independent University, Bangladesh (IUB).
+Additionally, I am a research intern at the Center for Astronomy, Space Science, and Astrophysics (CASSA), as well as the Center for Computational and Data Sciences (CCDS) at the Independent University, Bangladesh (IUB).
 I was also appointed as a Graduate Teaching Assistant for Spring 2025 at North South University, responsible for PHY 107: Physics I and PHY 108: Physics II.

 My broad research interests span: